Random forests for binary geospatial data: Proof outline

 We provide detailed technical proofs of all the results in Section \ref{sec:proofs} of the Supplementary Material.
-In this Section, we briefly highlight the main new ideas used to address theoretical challenges exclusive to the binary data setting.
-As discussed at the beginning of Section \ref{sec:consistency}, these challenges do not occur in the established theory of RF and RF-GLS for continuous data due fundamental differences in both the data generation process and the Gini loss functions used for node splitting in the respective settings.
+In this section, we briefly highlight the main new ideas used to address theoretical challenges exclusive to the binary data setting.
+As discussed at the beginning of Section \ref{sec:consistency}, these challenges do not occur in the established theory of RF and RF-GLS for continuous data due to fundamental differences in both the data generation process and the Gini loss functions used for node splitting in the respective settings.

 The inception of our theoretical explorations is the equivalence of the Gini impurity and the variance-difference loss (Theorem \ref{theorem:Classification_equals_CART}).
-This result, which was also central to the entire methods development, helps reconcile much of the theory of tree and forest estimators for binary and continuous data types.
-The asymptotic limit of split criterion is a key quantity in studying tree and forest estimators.
-For continuous data, the limit of this GLS-loss is established in \cite{saha2021random} using the additive representation $Y_i \overset{ind}{=} m(X_i) + w_i + \eps_i$.
-As $X_i$ and $\eps_i$ are i.i.d. processes, $w_i$ is a $\beta$-mixing dependent process, and the three processes are independent of each other, the limit of the GLS-loss can be studied via respective limits of linear or quadratic forms the each of the three processes.
+This result, which was also central to the development of the entire method, helps reconcile much of the theory of tree and forest estimators for binary and continuous data types.
+The asymptotic limit of the split criterion is a key quantity in studying tree and forest estimators.
+For continuous data, the limit of this GLS-loss is established in \cite{saha2023random} using the additive representation from a mixed effects model perspective $Y_i \overset{ind}{=} m(X_i) + w_i + \eps_i$.
+As $X_i$ and $\eps_i$ are i.i.d. processes, $w_i$ is a $\beta$-mixing dependent process, and the three processes are independent of each other, the limit of the GLS-loss can be studied via respective limits of linear or quadratic forms for each of the three processes.

-Such a linear separable representation does not hold for binary data generated from a generalized mixed effect model of the form (\ref{eqn:hgnlm}).
-Instead, we consider the following latent variable representation common for binary data \citep{albert1993bayesian}
+Such a linear separable representation of mean and dependent error does not hold for binary data generated from a general model in \eqref{eqn:genbin} (or for a generalized mixed effects model of the form (\ref{eqn:hgnlm}).
+We study the the limit of the GLS-loss for correlated binary outcomes and establish the following result on the limiting theoretical criterion. \\

-We can then treat the covariates $X$, the spatial random effects $W$ and the latent variables $U$ jointly as a multivariate $\beta$-mixing process.